Rubber-Ducky-Development/carleton-course-scheduler/README.md

 ## ✨ Overview

 Termwise is an intelligent course scheduler built for Carleton University students that automatically generates optimal course timetables based on user preferences.
-No more spreadsheets, manual conflict checking, or spending hours finding the perfect schedule!
+No more switching tabs, checking courses by hand, or hunting for overlaps across every plan.
+Say goodbye to the scheduling cries plan it all smoothly with Termwise :)

 **Key Features:**